w3f/polkadot-wiki/docs/learn/learn-assets.md

 a trusted "home base" of assets in the network.

 The Asset Hub uses {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} as its native token.
-The chain yields its governance to its parent Relay Chain and has no inflation or era-based rewards for collators (although collators receive a portion of transaction fees).
-As a [system parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), the Asset Hub has a trusted relationship with the Relay Chain, and as such, can teleport
+The chain yields its governance to its parent relay chain and has no inflation or era-based rewards for collators (although collators receive a portion of transaction fees).
+As a [system parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), the Asset Hub has a trusted relationship with the relay chain, and as such, can teleport
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} between itself and the Relay Chain.
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} between itself and the relay chain.
 That is,
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on the Asset Hub is just as good as
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on the Relay Chain.
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on the relay chain.

 The Asset Hub does not support smart contracts.
 See the [Advanced](#advanced-techniques) section at the bottom for a discussion on using proxy and multisig accounts to replicate oft-used contract